eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## What is an account?

-An account on the EOS Network is a digital container that holds a variety of information like EOS tokens that the account owns, resources at its disposal, account control permission structure, and various other things we will get into later in this guide.
+On the EOS Network an account is a digital container.
+The digital container holds a variety of information such as EOS tokens the account owns, resources at its disposal, an account control permission structure, and more.
 Accounts can also hold a smart contract.

-An account is the key component that enables you to access and control your blockchain data, as well as execute transactions.
+An account is the key component that enables access and control of your blockchain data and to execute transactions.

-## Account names
+## Account Names

 Every account on the EOS Network has a human-readable name.
-This makes it easier to identify transaction recipients and smart contracts.
-In order to keep account names efficient on the blockchain, a few restrictions apply to all names:
+A human-readable name facilitates the identity of transaction recipients and smart contracts.

+### Account Naming Convention

+The following restrictions apply to all account names on the EOS blockchain:

-* All characters must be lowercase
+* All characters must be lowercase.
-* Every name must be 12 characters long (or less with a suffix/premium name)
+* Every name must be 12 characters long (or less with a suffix/premium name).
 * Only letters `a-z`, numbers `1-5`, and period (`.`) are supported characters.
 * Names cannot start with a number or a period.
 * Names cannot end with a period.

 Periods have a special meaning for EOS accounts.
 They specify that an account has a **suffix** (similar to a top-level domain like .com), also known as a **premium name**.
 Accounts with a suffix can only be created by the **suffix owner**.

-For instance, if someone owns the suffix `.bar` then only that person can create `foo.bar`.
+For example, if someone owns the suffix `.bar` then only that person can create `foo.bar`.

-At the end of this guide, we will talk about the Name Bidding system which allows someone on the EOS network to purchase premium names.
+More information is availble about the Name Bidding System later in this guide, which allows you to purchase premium names on the EOS network.

 ## Public/Private Keys

-Every EOS account is ultimately controlled by a public/private key pair.
-The private key is used to sign transactions and must be kept confidential, while the public key is used to identify the account on the blockchain and can be publicly known.
+Every EOS account is controlled by a public/private key pair.
+Use the private key to sign transactions and it must be kept confidential.
+Use the public key to identify the account on the blockchain and it can be publicly known.

-It is important to safeguard your private key, as it provides complete control over your account's digital assets.
-Your private key should be stored in a secure software or hardware wallet, as whoever possesses it will have full access to the assets linked to your account.
+Safeguard your private key, as it provides complete control over your account's digital assets.
+Your private key should be stored in a secure software or hardware wallet.
+Whoever possesses it has full access to the assets linked to your account.

-EOS accounts offer extra security mechanisms out of the box, using something called the *permission system*.
+EOS accounts offer extra security mechanisms out of the box and use the *permission system*.

 Examples of private and public keys:
 ```